Do you want to know how to fix Elementor search form not working? There are several reasons that can cause this problem.

 The easiest way to fix the weaknesses of the default WordPress search engine and boost your search is to use SearchWP.

-With SearchWP, you can make WordPress index custom fields, tags, categories, and many other post attributes.
+With SearchWP, you can make include custom fields, tags, categories, and many other post attributes in the search process.

 Due to that, you can help your visitors find the right content faster and improve their user experience.